slimjoeX/electron-sql-profiler/README.md

-# web-init-project
+# electron-sql-profiler

-Empty initial simple web project with typescript and scss support for vscode
+This is basically an excuse to play with Electron